 Text Messages: like most email, texts travel unencrypted along the way, so best to avoid this method

-The ideal setup for sharing secure information is to use end-to-end encryption.
+The ideal setup for sharing secure information is to use end-to-end encryption, which is the secure way to share passwords.
 This means that as soon as the first user inputs the information, like a password, it is automatically encrypted.
 Then as the password is shared, it remains encrypted so no other entity can view it in transit, nor can anyone see it stored within a cloud or server for syncing.
 The recipient, on the receiving end, will decrypt the information for use.

 This is exactly the type of architecture implemented by popular password managers such as Bitwarden.
 Details on the Bitwarden security framework are explained in the security section of our help site.